Private Law and Building Safety (Hart Studies in Private Law)

 Contents

-1. Private Law and Building Safety: Problems and Promise, Matthew Bell (University of Melbourne, Australia), Susan Bright (University of Oxford, UK), Ben McFarlane (University of Oxford, UK) and Andrew Robertson (University of Melbourne, Australia)
+1. Private Law and Building Safety: Problems and Promises, Matthew Bell (University of Melbourne, Australia), Susan Bright (University of Oxford, UK), Ben McFarlane (University of Oxford, UK) and Andrew Robertson (University of Melbourne, Australia)

-2. Tackling Building Safety through Private Law: A Comparative Analysis, Fabiana Bettini (University College London, UK) and Marco Cappelletti (University of Oxford, UK)
+2. Tackling Building Safety Through Private Law: A Comparative Analysis, Fabiana Bettini (University College London, UK) and Marco Cappelletti (University of Oxford, UK)

-3. The Surfside Condominium Collapse: What Lessons Have Been Learned?
+3. The Surfside Condominium Collapse: What Lessons have been Learned?
 Evan C McKenzie (University of Illinois Chicago, USA)

-5. Building Safety in Canada: Has Winnipeg Condominium had an Impact?
+5. Building Safety in Canada: Has Winnipeg Condominium Had an Impact?
 Erika Chamberlain (University of Western Ontario, Canada)

 6. Defective Premises and Economic Loss: A Problem Best Left to Legislation?
 Donal Nolan (University of Oxford, UK)